raymondragon/link/README.md

 ## Overview

-**Link** is an innovative Go program that simplifies NAT traversal and TCP connection forwarding.
-By seamlessly integrating server and client capabilities, Link bridges the gap between different network environments, ensuring reliable connectivity and uninterrupted data flow.
+**Link** is a powerful TCP connection management tool that simplifies NAT traversal, TCP forwarding and more.
+By seamlessly integrating three distinct running modes within a single binary file, Link bridges the gap between different network environments, redirecting services and handling TCP connections seamlessly, ensuring reliable network connectivity and ideal network environment.

 ## Features

-- **Unified Operation**: Link can operate as both a server and a client with a single executable.
-Simply configure the desired role using a URL, and the program will adapt to handle the specified connections.
-This flexibility streamlines deployment and reduces the need for multiple tools.
+- **Unified Operation**: Link can function as a server, client, or broker, three roles from a single executable file.

-- **Auto Reconnection**: Link provides robust short-term reconnection capabilities.
-If either end of the connection experiences a disruption or dropout, the other end remains operational, ensuring uninterrupted service.
+- **Auto Reconnection**: Link provides robust short-term reconnection capabilities, ensuring uninterrupted service.

-- **Connection Updates**: In scenarios where a client’s target service connection is interrupted and needs refreshing, Link supports real-time connection updates.
-The server can synchronize and provide the latest connection details, reducing downtime and maintaining connectivity.
+- **Connection Updates**: In scenarios where connection is interrupted, Link supports real-time connection updates.

+- **Service Forwarding**: Efficiently manage and redirect TCP connections from one service to entrypoints everywhere.

+- **No External Dependencies**: Entirely built using Go's standard library, ensuring a lightweight and efficient solution.

 ## Usage